johnstonskj/racket-scaffold/README.md

 # Racket Scaffold templated content generator

-This package extends the standard Racket `raco` command with the ability to generate templated common content.
-While it can be used to replace the `raco pkg new` command, it can also be used to add content to existing packages.
+This package primarily adds a new command to `raco` to generate source content.
+The tool, *scaffold*, has a set of pre-defined complex templates known as *planks*.
+Planks can be as simple as a snippet of useful reusable code, or as complex as a complete package structure (akin to the existing `raco pkg new` command).

 ## Examples